-Python is a popular programming language that is used for various applications, including web development and data analysis.
+Python is a popular programming language used for various applications, including web development and data analysis.
 One of its key features is the ability to assign and use variables.

 In Python, as in many programming languages, variables can be assigned a value or left unassigned, in which case their value is set to None.
 When writing code, it is important to anticipate and handle the scenario where a variable might be None or might not exist.